edubart/deb-packages/alpine/README.md

-# Cartesi Alpine packages
+# Cartesi Alpine Packages

-This repository contains scripts and `.apk` packages for Cartesi Machine and other Cartesi related software.
+This repository contains build scripts for packaging Cartesi related software for Alpine.

-All packages binaries are available in the [cdn](https://github.com/edubart/linux-packages/tree/cdn) branch in the `apk` directory, while the scripts to generate them are available in the main branch.

 ## Quick start

-Packages provided by this repository can be installed on **Alpine 3.21** for *amd64/arm64/riscv64 architectures using an APK package manager.
+Packages in this repository are compatible with **Alpine 3.21** on *amd64*, *arm64*, and *riscv64* architectures using the APK package manager.
-Here is a quick example on how to use it:
+Example usage:

 ```sh
 # Install key to verify signature of repository packages